Mikmik28/bootcamp-ruby-activity/README.md

 Make sure when choosing use_potion, and when no potions left, let the player/enemy choose another actions

-HINTS:
-- use `ARRAY.sample` to randomly choose one object inside an array

 ## Bonus Challenge!!!
 (Only when there's an extra time)
 5. Create a method where player can defend in `arena.rb`.